 - The technical support to build a compliant E5X file (IT wise) and transfer it via SFTP to the authority.
 Technical support: TechE5X@caa.no

 - The agreement with the competent authority on the content of the E5X file (aviation wise).
 Content support: ContentE5X@caa.no

 Occurrence Class "Accident" and "Serious Incident" will still automatically be forwarded to the Accident Investigation Board Norway (AIBN).

 Use of taxonomy

-In order to ensure a minimum quality of the data transferred from your reporting system to the national authority, as required by Regulation 376/2014, it is necessary to define not only the attributes to be sent, but also the minimum content of those attributes and some basic directions to follow while filling them in.
+To ensure a minimum quality of the data transferred from your reporting system to the national authority, as required by Regulation 376/2014, it is necessary to define not only the attributes to be sent but also the minimum content of those attributes and some basic directions to follow while filling them in.

 These directions should be followed in the use of the RIT:

 - Should the information of any attribute be unknown or not relevant, the attribute should be transmitted blank or with the value “Unknown”.
-However, “Unknown” should be only left to those cases where an effort to get the information will be done, and therefore the right value could be expected in a later report.
-This rule should also apply to those mandatory attributes listed in Annex I of the Regulation 376/2014.
+However, “Unknown” should be only left to those cases where an effort to get the information will be made, and therefore the correct value could be expected in a later report.
+This rule should also apply to those mandatory attributes listed in Annex I of Regulation 376/2014.

-- Some attributes may contain more than one value; hence the most complete information should be provided.
+- Some attributes may contain more than one value; hence the complete information should be provided.

-- The free text fields should not contain personal information like person’s names.
+- The free text fields should not contain personal information like the names of individuals.
 In any case, your reporting system may agree with their competent authority deviations from these basic rules.